ipsha21/altruism-in-tech/CONTRIBUTING.md

 ## Participation guidelines

-This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
+This project adheres to a [Mozilla Community Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to ipsha21@gmail.com.

 ## What we're working on

-Take a look at this [Roadmapping exercise](https://github.com/ipsha21/altruism-in-tech/issues) to start making your own milestones and issues.
+Take a look at the issues in our [current milestone](https://github.com/ipsha21/altruism-in-tech/issues) or browse for some good first bugs to get started!

 ## How to submit changes